Romania–United States relations: Resident diplomatic missions

-U.S military assistance to Romania
+U.S military deployments to Romania

 99th Military Base Deveselu

 The Romanian Air Force 91st Air Base was closed in 2003, forcing approximately 200 personnel into early retirement; about 15 still live in the commune in the "airmen neighborhood".

 The airbase near Deveselu was selected for the NATO missile defense system employing Aegis Ashore Ballistic Missile Defense System and the inauguration ceremony was held in December 2015.
 The system uses the SM-3 Block I.B. interceptor.
 There are about 500 Romanian soldiers, 250 U.S. troops, and other personnel working at the base.

 On 29 April 2022, a ceremony was held at the base with the occasion of the 10th anniversary of its establishment.
 On this occasion, the military colours of the 99th Military Base Deveselu were decorated with the Order of Military Virtue.

 57th Air Base Mihail Kogălniceanu

 The base has been used by the US Military since 1999.
-In 2003, it became one of four Romanian military facilities that have been used by US military forces as a staging area for the invasion of and ongoing counter-insurgency efforts in Iraq, operated by the 458th Air Expeditionary Group.
-It was intended to become one of the main operating bases of United States Army Europe 's Joint Task Force East (JTF-E), a rotating task force initially to be provided by the US 2nd Cavalry Regiment, which was to grow to a brigade-sized force eventually.
-The JTF-E concept has been reduced to the Army-only Task Force East, but the base still retains an important role, given added weight by the 2014 Crimean crisis.
+In 2003, it became one of four Romanian military facilities that have been used by US military forces as a staging area for the invasion of and counter-insurgency efforts in Iraq, operated by the 458th Air Expeditionary Group.
+It was intended to become one of the main operating bases of United States Army Europe's Joint Task Force East (JTF-E), a rotating task force initially to be provided by the US 2nd Cavalry Regiment, which was to grow to a brigade-sized force eventually.
+The JTF-E concept was reduced to the Army-only Task Force East, but the base still retains an important role, given added weight by the annexation of Crimea by the Russian Federation.
+As of 2024, the base hosts over 4,500 American soldiers.

 During the first three months of the 2003 invasion of Iraq, the airport was transited by 1,300 cargo and personnel transports towards Iraq, comprising 6,200 personnel and about 11,100 tons of equipment.

+Starting in 2019, the United States Army has stationed units at the base on nine-month rotations.
+In 2022, elements of the 101st Airborne Division arrived at the base, an event which marked the first deployment of the 101st Division to Europe in nearly 80 years.
+As part of the Bomber Task Force mission, B-52 Stratofortress bombers operated from the base for the first time in 2024.
+Also in 2024, construction work began on expanding the base, which will become the largest NATO base in Europe, able to house over 10,000 American and NATO soldiers and civilians.